All Things Stewart Mineral Springs

 contact, or offer feedback

-One story heard in January 2020 by woman visiting for first (and only) time around 2012: Apparently some gay men's group had swooped in for a retreat, bacchanal, or such, and had boldly taken over bathhouse, chasing each other about in naked glee.
+One story heard in January 2020 by a woman visiting for first (and only) time around 2012: Apparently some gay men's group had swooped in for a retreat, bacchanal or such, and had taken over bathhouse, chasing each other about in naked glee.
 She assumed place was always that way!

 Springs seems to be natural mystical realm everyone adopts as own medicine grounds.
-At it's best, deeply personal, inward -- sometimes even celestial -- experiences are had there, which elude ever being verbalized, let alone being put into print and read by parties unknown.
+At it's best, deeply personal, inward -- sometimes even celestial -- experiences are to be had there, ones which elude ever being verbalized, let alone being put into print and read by unknown others.

-It's the kind of place that, neglected and/or abused for so long, people build protective feelings about...a mystical place in which everyone effectively directs, scripts and stars in their own private super-natural movie, sometimes slipping out of rational temporal mind and into timeless realms, grounds serving as rarefied portal.
-"That's a wrap on eternal soul memory #7,472."
+It's the kind of place that, neglected and/or abused for so long, people build protective feelings about...a mystical place in which everyone effectively directed, scripted and starred in their own private super-natural movie, sometimes slipping out of rational temporal mind and into timeless realms, grounds serving as rarefied portal.
+"Wow, that's a wrap on eternal soul memory #7,472."

 Stewart Mineral Springs is steeped inside a vanished past, a convoluted mystery of man's light and dark impulses wrapped inside nature's dreamlike forces.

 Words can often fail to do justice in explaining the staggering life-changing episodes some have experienced there over the years.

 It's the kind of place that can spark awakening from slumber, sometimes getting a painful realty check...like thinking

 one's all right, then suddenly gazing into the eyes of true, eternal love and then nameless fears of unreckoned-with shadow self flood in, causing paralysis, as if feeling cast into outer darkness...until finally pushing re-set button, flushing demons away and moving on, feeling new reintegration of being.